What We Teach

 Our Teaching Confession

 Our teaching confession is based largely upon the Second London Baptist Confession (1689), yet also contains certain modifications that reflect our identity and convictions as an independent evangelical “Bible” church.
-It is the confession of faith to which all of our elders subscribe to and it provides the theological boundaries for all biblical teaching that goes on in our church.
+It is the confession of faith to which all of our elders subscribe and it provides the theological boundaries for all biblical teaching that goes on in our church.

 If you are interested in learning more about the teaching of our church, you can either scroll through this confession, or click the links to jump down to a specific area of interest.